tmiasko/arbtt-capture/README.md

 ## Known bugs

-* Log file is not locked, due to lack of file locks in GJS / GLib / Gio.
+* Log file is not locked, due to absence of file lock API in GJS / GLib / Gio.

 ## License